 Margo went into Alison's room to check if she had regained her memory.
-Alison could not remember and Margo explained that she could not charge Chris with anything if Alison could not explain what happened.
+Alison could not remember, and Margo explained that she could not charge Chris with anything if Alison could not explain what had happened.
 Aaron was angry, but Alison agreed that Margo was right to let Chris go.
 When Margo left the room, she found Susan with Alison's latest lab results and learned that there were no toxins in Alison's blood.
-Susan did explain there was a strange compound in her blood and the lab was working on exactly what it was.
-Susan was relieved there was no crystal meth in Alison's system, but worried about what was really causing her daughter's blackouts.
+Susan did explain there was a strange compound in her blood, and the lab was working to determine exactly what it was.
+Susan was relieved there was no crystal meth in Alison's system but worried about what was really causing her daughter's blackouts.
 Margo told Susan she was off to the station to release Chris.

 In the interrogation room at the police station, Chris told his father about Alison's strange conduct and suggested she might have been on drugs.
 Bob was worried that Chris would be accused of drugging Alison, but Chris tried to convince his father that he had saved Alison from drowning, not plotted to rape her.
 Bob explained to Chris that his behavior had also been very odd and that he should take a break from practicing medicine.
 Chris was annoyed with his father's advice and seemed unwilling to listen.

-Margo returned to the station and told Chris that Alison was recovering at the hospital and her lab results proved she was not on drugs.
+Margo returned to the station and told Chris that Alison was recovering at the hospital, and her lab results proved she had not been on drugs.
 Margo went on to explain that Alison did not remember anything that had happened.
-Chris did not understand why Alison was acting so odd if she was not on drugs and was worried about his ex-girlfriend.
+Chris did not understand why Alison had acted so odd if she had not been on drugs and was worried about his ex-girlfriend.
 Margo and Bob warned Chris to stay away from Alison, but Chris was determined to learn what was making Alison sick.

 Chris went to the hospital and wanted to see Alison's chart.
 Bob tried to stop his son from going into Alison's room, but Chris was adamant that he would see Alison.
-Aaron heard the two arguing in the hall and came out to confront Chris.
-Aaron told Chris to leave, but Chris insisted he did not want any trouble, but needed to make sure that Alison was all right.
-Bob finally pulled Chris away from Alison's room and Aaron returned to her.
+Aaron heard the two arguing in the hall and walked out to confront Chris.
+Aaron told Chris to leave, and Chris insisted he did not want any trouble but needed to make sure that Alison was all right.
+Bob finally pulled Chris away from Alison's room, and Aaron returned to her.

 Out in the hall, Chris pleaded with his father to check Alison's chart and try to find out what had made her almost kill herself.
 Bob was convinced and got Susan to hand over the chart.
-Chris thanked his father and Bob told him he did it so Chris could see Alison had the same rare compound in her blood that they had found in Chris's.
-Chris and Bob both realized it could not be a coincidence and they were certain the compound was behind both Chris and Alison's strange behavior.
+Chris thanked his father, and Bob explained he had done it so Chris could see Alison had the same rare compound in her blood that they had found in Chris's.
+Chris and Bob both realized it could not be a coincidence, and they were certain the compound was behind both Chris and Alison's strange behavior.

 Casey returned home and told his mom about his marriage to Emily.
-Margo was infuriated by the news and wanted to know what her son was thinking.
-Casey begged his mom to stop yelling and then told her that Emily had dumped him.
+Margo was infuriated by the news and wanted to know what her son had been thinking.
+Casey begged his mom to stop yelling then told her that Emily had dumped him.
 Casey took off his ring and threw it in the trash.
 Margo realized how devastated her son was.

 Katie arrived at the farm and explained to Janet that Brad had left her a message saying he had taken Liberty on a road trip.
 Janet overacted and assumed Brad had kidnapped Liberty and threatened to phone the FBI.
 Katie calmed Janet down long enough to persuade her to ask Parker if he had heard from Liberty.

 Meanwhile, out in the wilderness, Brad decided to deal with Liberty's recent lying by taking her to his own version of boot camp.
 Liberty was not impressed with the cabin that Brad had rented and was convinced that he had only taken her out of town to get her away from Parker.
-She decided she was going to head back to Oakdale on her own and, despite Brad's warnings about the wilderness surrounding them, she walked out.
-Brad knew Liberty would return and, a short time later, she did.
-Liberty ranted at her father about bringing her out to bear country in an attempt to scare her out of having sex with Parker.
+She decided she was going to head back to Oakdale on her own, and despite Brad's warnings about the wilderness surrounding them, she walked out.
+Brad knew Liberty would return, and a short time later, she did.
+Liberty ranted at her father about taking her out to bear country in an attempt to scare her out of having sex with Parker.
 She went on to tell Brad that she'd had enough of his fatherly love and was ready to go back to life without a dad.

-After Liberty and Brad caught a few fish they went back to the cabin to clean their catch.
-After leaving Jack's, Katie had snuck out to the cabin and looked in as Liberty squirmed over scaling the dead fish.
-Liberty began to sing as she gutted and Brad complimented her on her beautiful voice.
+After Liberty and Brad caught a few fish, they went back to the cabin to clean their catch.
+After leaving Jack's, Katie sneaked out to the cabin and looked in as Liberty squirmed over scaling the dead fish.
+Liberty began to sing as she gutted, and Brad complimented her on her beautiful voice.
 Brad was happy to learn new things about his daughter and was grateful the trip to the cabin had given them time alone.
 Katie looked in and laughed as she saw her husband and his daughter really bonding.
 Katie left reassured that Brad and Liberty would be fine.

 Jack consoled Janet at the farm about Brad's trip with Liberty to the woods for some father-daughter bonding time.
 Katie arrived to tell them that all was going well at the cabin, but Janet was upset that Katie had gone there without her.
 She accused Katie and Jack of thinking Liberty was better off with her dad than with her.
 The three of them began preparing dinner.

 While napping in her bedroom in Fairwinds, Meg saw the vision of Sofie once more.
 Sofie told her to kill Paul in order to save herself.
-Meanwhile, Paul called the psychiatrist, Lynn Michaels, to advise him about Meg.
-Sofie continued to taunt Meg until Meg got so upset that Paul heard her noises and came running.
+Meanwhile, Paul called the psychiatrist, Lynn Michaels, to advise the doctor about Meg.
+Sofie continued to taunt Meg until Meg got so upset that Paul heard her noises and ran to her.
 He comforted his wife and suggested she seek professional help from Dr. Michaels.
 Meg resisted, but Paul told her he had already made an appointment for her.
 Sofie's image returned and continued to upset Meg.

-Katie called Brad and confessed to sneaking around the cabin to see what was happening.
-He told her that Liberty took the car while he was gone and asked her to join him to help look for the girl.
+Katie called Brad and confessed to sneaking around the cabin to see what had been happening.
+He told her that Liberty had taken the car while he'd been gone and asked Katie to join him to help look for the girl.
 Under no circumstances was Katie to tell Jack and Janet that Liberty was missing.
 Jack and Janet overheard Katie's part of the conversation, however, and soon guessed what had happened.
 The three of them drove to Jack's house to quiz Parker but found him gone, as well.
 They started for the cabin.

 Janet, Jack, and Katie arrived at the cabin, much to Brad's dismay.
-He asked Katie what part of "come alone" she didn't get.
-Brad soon realized that Parker was also involved with his daughter in this scheme.
+He asked Katie what part of "come alone" she hadn't understood.
+Brad soon realized that Parker was also involved with his daughter in the scheme.
 Jack received a phone call from the state police telling him where Brad's car had been spotted.
 They drove to the location but found the car empty.